Mental health, wellbeing and leadership – an opinion piece by Steve Coole

 When you break it down it always comes back to something someone has done, said or chosen to do that triggers a reaction.
 A reaction that often reflects the person’s feelings towards the initial incident then means that the negativity is allowed to breed, grow and start infecting others.

 Bad things happen, and there will always be a human response to these things, so moving forward what will your response be?
 How will you choose to react?

 Perhaps this is where more traditional leadership traits come into play such as ownership, openness, responsibility, supportiveness and selflessness.

-Keep on doing the interventions, take ownership and responsibility for your own wellbeing and mental health because life can throw you curveballs which can compound what people might consider to be ‘day to day’ stress.
+Keep on doing the interventions, take ownership and responsibility for your own wellbeing and mental health, because life can throw you curveballs which can compound what people might consider ‘day to day’ stress.

 We all have a responsibility to each other as human beings, how seriously will you take yours?

 About the author:

 Steve Coole is the former Director of NUS Wales and founder of Coole Insight Ltd. Steve has a depth of experience in supporting organisations, trustee boards and senior management teams to effectively review and develop their organisational culture, strategy and impact.